 Please read the information below carefully so that USCIS can process your application as quickly as possible.

-The Ciudad Juarez Field Office no longer accepts the filing of Form I-601 and Form I-212.
+The Ciudad Juarez Field Office does not accept the filing of Form I-601 and Form I-212.
 If you are required to file a waiver application, you must file according to the instructions in the links below:

 Please be aware that approval to expedite adjudication of an I-601 waiver application does not guarantee approval of the I-601 waiver application, but only that consideration and adjudication of the I-601 waiver application will be expeditiously handled.
 If the request for expedited processing is denied, the waiver will be adjudicated within normal processing times.